 Highway lighting assets are a significant element of highways infrastructure.
 The desired outcome objective is to maintain these assets in a safe, serviceable and sustainable condition, to maximise their service life on a value for money basis, and to reduce ongoing energy usage and reactive maintenance costs.
-The reduction of energy usage contributes to carbon emissions reduction and therefore contributes to the County's target of net zero by 2050.
+The reduction of energy usage contributes to carbon emissions reduction and reduced energy costs.

-9.4.2.
-Condition Information - Inspections and Testing
+12.2 Condition Information - Inspections and Testing

 All highway lighting assets are recorded in an asset register and are subject to an electrical test and inspection once every six years to ensure fitness of purpose.
-Lighting columns, illuminated signs and beacons are also subject to a structural test and inspection once every six years, with the exception of non-metallic lighting columns/posts which are subject to a structural test and inspection once every three years.
+Lighting columns, illuminated signs and beacons are also subject to a structural test and visual inspection once every six years, with the exception of non-metallic lighting columns/posts which are subject to a structural test and visual inspection once every three years.